Stability-AI/stable-audio-tools/TRAINING_FOR_NOOBS.md

 * `/vae_model_config.json`
   * This is the config for the VAE model (the auto-encoder), which you should not mess with unless you know exactly what you are doing and why you are doing it.

+# Terminology for noobs
+* Epoch = one pass over all files in the dataset.
+If you have 1280 files in the dataset, it will take 1 Epoch to "show all 1280 files to the model".
+* Batch = one chunk of the dataset.
+If your Batch Size is 32, it will take 1280 / 32 = 40 Steps to complete 1 Epoch.
+* Step = one iteration of the training process, in which 1 Batch of latents (derived from your training dataset files) will be "shown to the model so it can learn from them".
+If you have 1280 files in your dataset, and you use a Batch Size of 8, it will take 1280 / 8 = 160 Steps to complete 1 Epoch.
+* Gradient Accumulation = increases the effective Batch Size when your hardware can't handle a larger Batch Size.
+Effective Batch Size = Gradient Accumulation * Batch Size.
+Gradient Accumulation 4 * Batch Size 8 = Effective Batch Size of 32.
+Instead of actually "showing 32 latents or files to the model", you end up "showing 8 latents or files to the model" 4 times.
+This results in lower VRAM usage, but longer training times.
+It's usually better to just use the largest Batch Size you can without running out of VRAM, and not using Gradient Accumulation unless you have no other option.
+* Learning Rate = how much the model learns from each Batch (in each Step), as a function of time.
+The Learning Rate could be constant, or it could change over time.
+This is usually expressed as a value between 0 and 1, with 0 meaning "learn nothing" and 1 meaning "study what you are exposed to in 100% depth, and let this experience influence you to the utmost".
+  * Learning rate too low = takes longer to train, model seems to not have learned anything (underfits).
+  * Learning rate too high = takes far less time to train than you probably expected, and the model probably overfits within 1 Epoch.
+  * Small dataset = try a larger value for Learning Rate, such as 1e-2 (0.01).
+Not many examples to learn from, but you learn a lot from each example.
+  * Large dataset = try a smaller value for Learning Rate, such as 5e-4 (0.0005).
+Learn just a bit from each example, but have a lot of examples.
+* Weight decay = how much the Learning Rate decreases (decays) over time during training.
+You might have a Learning Rate of 0.01, and a Decay of 0.001, meaning that after each Step the Learning Rate decreases by 0.001: 0.01, 0.099, 0.098, 0.096 ...
+0.003, 0.002, 0.001, done!
+* Learning Rate Optimizers = algorithms for optimizing the Learning Rate.
+Usually combined with a Learning Rate Scheduler.
+A typical choice is `AdamW`. `AdamW8bit` is a viable option for saving VRAM.
+Many other options exist, like Lion and Prodigy, but you should stick with `AdamW` or another `Adam` derivative unless you want to navigate unexplored territory and perform experiments.
+* Learning Rate Schedulers = algorithms for changing the Learning Rate over time. https://machinelearningmastery.com/a-gentle-introduction-to-learning-rate-schedulers/ NOT TO BE CONFUSED WITH NOISE SCHEDULERS, AKA SAMPLERS!
+Stable Audio Open uses a custom `InverseLR` Scheduler.
+Another good option is `CosineAnnealing`.
+* Noise Schedulers, aka Samplers = algorithms for adding or removing noise: https://huggingface.co/docs/diffusers/en/api/schedulers/overview https://civitai.com/articles/7484/understanding-stable-diffusion-samplers-beyond-image-comparisons

+## What values should I use?
+* You should train for at least 1 Epoch, or else the model won't "see" all of your dataset.
+  * Too many Epochs (and similarly, too many total Steps) = the model is likely to overfit.
+Imagine someone going to "normal" school up to the 4th grade, and then being sent to a specialized school where they only learned about how to play modern jazz trumpet: they'd probably not be very good at many "normal" tasks, while excelling at modern jazz trumpet, and they'd be likely to interpret everything they experienced after graduation in the context of modern jazz trumpet.
+  * Too few Epochs (and similarly, too few total Steps) = the model is likely to underfit.
+Imagine someone going to "normal" school up to the 4th grade, and then being sent to a specialized school where they only learned about how to play modern jazz trumpet, but then you pull them out of school after one week: they'd probably not suffer from "forgetting" everything from "normal" school, but they'd also have learned so little about modern jazz trumpet that they might not be much better than their peers who never studied modern jazz trumpet.
+* You should use the largest Batch Size you can fit into VRAM, as a general rule.
+  * Try to not use extremely small Batch Size values, such as 1, because the model is more likely to learn well from Batch Sizes of about 8 to 32.
+  * Try to not use extremely large Batch Size values, such as 512, because the model is more likely to learn well from Batch Sizes of about 8 to 32.
+  * Try to use only Batch Size, and to not use Gradient Accumulation, whenever feasible.
+* Some Optimizer + Scheduler combinations can figure out the appropriate Learning Rate for you.
+Even better: some Optimizer + Scheduler combinations can figure out the appropriate Learning Rate and the best way to adjust the Learning Rate over time, so you don't have a constant Learning Rate.

+### I NEED SPECIFIC MAGICAL NUMBERS!!!
+Training an AI/ML model is as much of an art as it is a science.
+Each scenario is unique.
+You will have to experiment in order to figure out whether training SAO-small on 500 drum one-shots for 2 Epochs with a Batch Size of 8 and a Learning Rate of 5e-3 (0.005) produces better results than training SAO-small on the same 500 drum one-shots for 20 Epochs with a Batch Size of 32 and a Learning Rate of 1e-5 (0.00001).

 # HELP!!!
 * Static-y whine or drone = you probably used an unwrapped model instead of a wrapped one, or vice versa; or you used `--pretrained-ckpt-path` instead of `--ckpt-path`, or vice versa.
 * If you need a pre-compiled wheel for `flash-attention`, I gotchu fam: https://github.com/sskalnik/flash_attn_wheels